deepsense-ai/db-ally/docs/how-to/views/text-to-sql.md

 ## Autodiscovery

-Db-ally allows you to automatically retrieve table configurations from any SQL database.
+db-ally allows you to automatically retrieve table configurations from any SQL database.
 You can also use `LLM` to fill in missing table descriptions, and suggest the use of a similarity index for a given column.
 To start the autodiscovery process, create an `AutodiscoveryBuilder` instance with the `configure_text2sql_auto_discovery` factory method, and then run the `discover` method to start the process.

 ```python
 from dbally.llms.litellm import LiteLLM